rburmeister/bg-test/README.md

 View live demo:[https://bg-test-xi.vercel.app/](https://bg-test-xi.vercel.app/)

+### Key Features
+- Responsive layout compatible with all major devices and screen sizes.
+- Accessibility enhancements to ensure all users can navigate and interact with the website effectively.

+### Additional Notes
+The project incorporates optimized assets to ensure quick load times and a smooth user experience.
+Standard system fonts have been used due to licensing constraints.

 ## Project Structure

 The project follows a standard structure with source files in the `src` directory and production-ready files in the `dist` directory.